fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-Make an account here:
+Start by creating an account

 https://account.foundersandcoders.com/

 ---

-Complete the projects in your own time
+Work through the projects in your own time

 ---